Call for Presentations Deadline: August 10, 2016

-Sponsored by University of Kansas Continuing Education and a federal grant through the Kansas Department of Transportation
+Sponsored by University of Kansas Professional & Continuing Education and a federal grant through the Kansas Department of Transportation

 Overview of Traffic Safety Conference

-Pre-conference workshops are offered Monday, April 18.
-Workshops are either three or six hours in length, with traffic safety topics primarily focused on law enforcement, emergency management, incident management and child passenger safety.
+Workshops are offered on Monday, April 3.
+Workshops are three to six hours in length with traffic safety topics primarily focused on law enforcement, emergency management, incident management and child passenger safety.

 Conference schedule: Tuesday will include three concurrent sessions, each an hour long.
 Wednesday includes an hour-long concurrent session and a 90-minute concurrent session.